 You may have heard of no-doc mortgages, for example; although you’ll likely be hard-pressed to find a lender willing to offer you hundreds of thousands of dollars without any documentation, it is possible to find lenders with more flexible criteria.

-Quontic, for example, offers a unique line of Community Development Loans1, which are specifically formulated to help put mortgage loans — and house keys — into the hands of soon-to-be homeowners who might not have all the traditional markers of financial success (like a steady income), but are nonetheless worthy and capable of repayment.
+Quontic, for example, offers a unique line of Non-Traditional Mortgages1, which are specifically formulated to help put mortgage loans — and house keys — into the hands of soon-to-be homeowners who might not have all the traditional markers of financial success (like a steady income), but are nonetheless worthy and capable of repayment.

 Quontic is one of only 3% of banks in the United States with a Community Development Financial Institution (CDFI) certification.
 That means it’s an inextricable part of our mission to offer financial services to underserved communities, including self-employed borrowers, immigrants, low-income families, first-time buyers and others.
 We also offer FHA loans, VA loans1, and a variety of other programs with competitive mortgage rates and affordable monthly payments.
 We offer loans for first-time homebuyers as well as those looking to refinance existing properties, as well.